 Assess Your Skills

 Determine your strengths and weaknesses in relation to your peers and colleagues working in your field.
 If you foresee obstacles standing between you and your career goals, attempt to address them while in school.
-Consult with Learning Assistance Services, Counseling Services, Disability Services or faculty as needed.
+Consult with Learning Assistance Services, Student Counseling Center, Student Access Center or faculty as needed.

 Create Your Network